ipspace/blog/content/posts/2022/01/ospf-unnumbered.md

 OK, so the theory sounds great.
 Does any vendor support that?
 Hint: how do you think I got the printouts?

-On a more serious note: I got OSPF running over unnumbered Ethernet interfaces on EOS ([requires a nerd knob](https://blog.ipspace.net/2021/04/build-unnumbered-lab-netsim-tools.html)), IOS, IOS XE, NX-OS, and Junos.
-I know it [works on Cumulus Linux](https://blog.ipspace.net/2014/06/unnumbered-ospf-interfaces-in-quagga.html) (and Quagga and FRR), but nobody implemented Cumulus/Linux unnumbered interface configuration in *netlab* yet -- a PR fixing fixing that omission would be most welcome.
+On a more serious note: I got OSPF running over unnumbered Ethernet interfaces on EOS ([requires a nerd knob](https://blog.ipspace.net/2021/04/build-unnumbered-lab-netsim-tools.html)), IOS, IOS XE, IOS XR, NX-OS, Junos, Cumulus Linux and FRR.
+It also works on Nokia SR OS and VyOS (check [_netlab_ OSPF support tables](https://netlab.tools/module/ospf/#platform-support) for more details).

+Finally, you REALLY SHOULD read the [Unnumbered Links In OSPF](https://lostintransit.se/2023/08/22/unnumbered-links-in-ospf/) blog post by Daniel Dib.

 [^TLDF]: Too Lazy, Didn't Follow

+### Revision History

+2023-08-22
+: * Added the _exchanging information_ section after a stimulating discussion with Daniel Dib (thank you!).
+: * Updated the list of platforms known to support OSPF over unnumbered IPv4 interfaces